hfeisal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-all lines of the file etc config starting with a letter replace all characters a and c input z and e a script that removes all letters cap c and small c a script that reverse its input
+all lines of the file etc config starting with a letter replace all characters a and c input z and e a script that removes all letters cap c and small c a script that reverse its input a script that displays all users and their home directories sorted by users